xherin1999/noetia/noetia-whitepaper-v0.1-beta21.md

 Abusers are not smote by gods; they are **deprived of economic existence** in the Noetia graph via recursive exit.

+#### 4.2.1 The Theorem of Economic Asphyxiation
+Critiques often ask: "Who shoots the warlord if he ignores the blockchain?"
+This assumes **Kinetic Enforcement** is the primary layer of defense.
+In Noetia, Kinetic Enforcement is the fallback; the primary layer is **Economic Asphyxiation**.
+Violence requires resources (supply chains, energy, payroll).
+These flows are routed via the LDAO graph.
+- When an entity acts as a "Bad Oracle" (violating physical facts or contracts) or a "Warlord" (using aggressive force), the **Recursive Audit** logic propagates a `Cut` signal upstream.
+- Suppliers, insurers, and gateways automatically reroute away to avoid becoming contaminated (liable) themselves.
+The aggressor is not stopped by a "Noetia Police Force" (which introduces a new central risk), but by **Systemic Oxygen Deprivation**.
+In a hyper-connected economy, to be **Rooted Out** (cut from the graph) is a faster and more total neutralization than physical combat.
+We do not need to kill the body if we can instantly **evaporate the capacity**.

 ---
 ### 4.3 Tail-risk LDAOs and large externalities
 Canonical Noetia does not introduce innate “duties to planet / species”.